The Sheep Fiends are simply the best group of musicians that I know.

 Influences of mention include: Jim O'Rourke, The Velvet Underground, early

-Pink Floyd, Yes, The Grateful Dead, Phish, The Smiths, Black Sabbath,
+Pink Floyd, The Grateful Dead, Phish, The Smiths, Black Sabbath, Radiohead,

 The photo of me on this page was taken "On Stage" at the EMP Museum in

-Seattle - it was like playing Guitar Hero.
-So this is not a photo of me
+Seattle - kind of like playing Guitar Hero on steroids.
+So this is not a

 Enjoy, and remember, feedback is your friend.